 RNs to the Rescue: Travel Nursing Opportunities in Disaster Response

-By Melissa Wirkus, associate editor
+By Melissa Wirkus, contributor

 The working conditions may be less than ideal and the patient care demanding, but for some nurses, working in disaster response situations brings the utmost satisfaction to a career already dedicated to helping others.

 From providing aid during Southern hurricanes to lending their clinical skills at New York City’s Ground Zero after the terrorist attacks of September 11, 2001, nurses from all across the country have taken their travel nursing career to the next level by accepting assignments in disaster and crisis response situations.

 nurses continue to respond to the areas affected by Hurricanes Harvey and Irma

 in 2017, we can get a glimpse at what they are experiencing, from others who